FlagAI-Open/FlagAI/flagai/auto_model/README.md

 ## 0 means that two sentences have the same meaning
 ## 1 means that two sentences have different meanings
 target = [0, 1]
-auto_loader = AutoLoader(task_name="cls", ## The task name
+auto_loader = AutoLoader(task_name="classification", ## The task name
-                         model_name="RoBERTa-wwm-ext", ## The model name.
+                         model_name="RoBERTa-base-ch", ## The model name.
                          model_dir="./state_dict/", ## Model download folder
                          load_pretrain_params=True, ## Whether to load the pretraining model parameters.
 If False, only the model will be built and the pretraining parameters will not be downloaded. target_size=len(target) ## The final output size of model.
 Use for classification.
                          )
 ```
 The AutoLoader will download the RoBERT-base-ch pretrained model, config and vocab from model hub.
-The downloaded model, config and vocab will be put into the "./state_dict/RoBERTa-wwm-ext" directory.
+The downloaded model, config and vocab will be put into the "./state_dict/RoBERTa-base-ch" directory.

 ### All supported tasks and models

 ![model_and_task_table](../../docs/img/model_task_table.png)
 The **task_name** parameter supports:
-1. task_name="cls": Supports a variety of classified tasks, for example, text classification, semantic matching, emotion analysis...
+1. task_name="classification": Supports a variety of classified tasks, for example, text classification, semantic matching, emotion analysis...
 2. task_name="seq2seq": Supports seq2seq tasks, for example, auto title generation, auto couplet, auto chat...
 3. task_name="sequence_labeling": Supports sequence labeling tasks, for example, ner, the part of speech tagging, chinese word segmentation...
 4. task_name="sequence_labeling_crf": Add conditional random field layer for sequence labeling model.